poonchuanan/tp/docs/DeveloperGuide.md

 ### 4.5 Displaying the list after `find` or `list` commands

 #### 4.5.1 Current implementation
 The mechanism used to display the lastSeenList invoked by the list or find commands is facilitated by the listDrawer and findDrawer class respectively.
-They both work the same way but the list produced by findDrawer has an extra column which contains the dates of the respective entries.
+They both work in a similar manner but the list produced by findDrawer has an extra column which contains the dates of the respective entries.

 The following sequence diagram shows how the listDrawer class is used to display the lastSeenList.

 ![list_Drawer](diagrams/listDrawer.PNG)

 *Figure 14.
 Sequence diagram of the usage of listDrawer to display the list*

+#### Design considerations
+* The list displayed to the user after both `find` and `list` commands has enough whitespace between the columns and rows to make it easier for the user to view the entries.
+* The list displayed to the user after a `find` command has the date attribute at the left hand side of the list so as to make it easier for the user to connect the entries found to the respective date, making it easier for the user to make changes accurately

 <br>
 <br>